 HARRISBURG, Pa.
-(AP) Penn State's former president is about to go on trial on charges that children were put at risk by how he responded to complaints about Jerry Sandusky more than 15 years ago, and two of his former top lieutenants who just pleaded guilty in the case could testify against him.
+(AP) Penn State's former president faces trial Monday on charges that children were put at risk by how he responded to complaints about Jerry Sandusky more than 15 years ago, and two of his former top lieutenants who just pleaded guilty in the case could testify against him.

-Jury selection begins Monday in Harrisburg, Pennsylvania, in the case that will determine whether Graham Spanier's handling of the Sandusky scandal amounted to the three felonies he stands accused of.
-He's charged with two counts of endangering the welfare of children and a single conspiracy charge.
+A Harrisburg jury will decide whether Graham Spanier's handling of the Sandusky scandal amounted to the three felonies he stands accused of - two counts of endangering the welfare of children and a single conspiracy charge.

 Spanier, 68, had spent 16 years as the powerful leader of the vast Penn State university system when a grand jury investigation produced child molestation charges against Sandusky in 2011, as well as allegations the school's vice president for business and finance, Gary Schultz, and the athletic director, Tim Curley, had engaged in a criminal cover-up.